 ERRON LEITNER

-Hailed as one of his generation’s finest soldiers, Commander Erron John Leitner was the first to be recruited into the Gestalt fold to lead the Strike Team.
+Hailed as one of the finest soldiers in Vaifen’s modern history, Commander Erron John Leitner was the first to be recruited into the Gestalt fold to lead the Strike Team.

 Erron is a tall man of humble origins, kind-hearted, charismatic, and always willing to face each and every day with a smile.
 He was born in Vaifen’s southern region of Jera, son to a hard-working farmer and a loving mother, and brother to a rebellious younger sister.